 This post originally appeared in The Black Expat on 17 May 2017.

 Kholofelo Kugler is a black (South) African woman currently living in Neuchâtel, Switzerland.
 She works as an international trade lawyer in Geneva, Switzerland.
-She has lived in 11 cities in five countries on four continents and conversant in nine languages.
+She has lived in 11 cities in 5 countries on four continents and is conversant in nine languages.
 Kholofelo has travelled to at least 30 countries and independent territories and has a lot more left on her bucket list.
 She blissfully suffers from incurable wanderlust.